CWE-151: Improper Neutralization of Comment Delimiters

 Information hiding using a manipulation involving injection of comment code into product.
 Note: these vulnerabilities are likely vulnerable to more general XSS problems, although a regexp might allow "<!--" while denying most other tags.

-Developers should anticipate that comments will be injected/removed/manipulated in the input vectors of their software system.
+Developers should anticipate that comments will be injected/removed/manipulated in the input vectors of their product.
 Use an appropriate combination of denylists and allowlists to ensure only valid, expected and appropriate input is processed by the system.

 Strategy: Input Validation